orchetect/TimecodeKit/README.md

 ### Initialization

 TimecodeKit is designed to work with Xcode's autocomplete fluidly.
-Beginning a `Timecode` initializer with a period will produce a list of all available source value types.
+Beginning a `Timecode` initializer with a period will produce a list of all available source time value types.

 ![Timecode init](Images/timecode-init.png)

-Standard source value types:
+Timecode can be formed by providing discrete values.

 ```swift
 // zero timecode (00:00:00:00)